book review

 10: The Great Texas Wind Rush: How George Bush, Ann Richards, and a Bunch of Tinkerers Helped the Oil and Gas State Win the Race to Wind Power

-If post the election of Donald Trump, you need some optimistic news then Kate Galbraith and Asher Price’s The Great Texas Wind Rush: How George Bush, Ann Richards, and a Bunch of Tinkerers Helped the Oil and Gas State Win the Race to Wind Power might just give you that.
-It sets out how Republicans propelled Texas to be US’s leading wind power state.
-Texans might not believe in climate change but they believe in wind power.
+If, post the election of Donald Trump, you need some optimistic news, then Kate Galbraith and Asher Price’s The Great Texas Wind Rush: How George Bush, Ann Richards, and a Bunch of Tinkerers Helped the Oil and Gas State Win the Race to Wind Power might just give you that.
+It sets out how Republicans propelled Texas to be the US’s leading wind power state.
+Texans might not believe in climate change, but they believe in wind power.
 The book documents how the Texas wind power story is an economic success story backed by environmentalists and oil executives alike.

 Happy Christmas reading!